facualderete/mutant-detector/README.md

 ```
 git push heroku master
 ```
 This app is also ready to be deployed on any environment.
-You just need a Redis server and set following environment variables to the app:
+You just need a Redis server and set the following environment variables to the app:
 * REDISCLOUD_URL: URL to Redis server.
 * REDISCLOUD_PASSWORD: password to Redis server.